mongodb/specifications/source/crud/bulk-write.md

 ##### Unencrypted bulk writes with document sequences

-When `ops` and `nsInfo` are provided as document sequences, drivers MUST ensure that the combined size of these sequences does not exceed `maxMessageSizeBytes - 16,000`. `maxMessageSizeBytes` defines the maximum size for an entire `OP_MSG`, so 16KB is subtracted from `maxMessageSizeBytes` here to account for the bytes in the rest of the message.
+When `ops` and `nsInfo` are provided as document sequences, drivers MUST ensure that the combined size of these sequences does not exceed `maxMessageSizeBytes - 16,000`. `maxMessageSizeBytes` defines the maximum size for an entire `OP_MSG`, so 16KB is subtracted from `maxMessageSizeBytes` in this size limit to account for the bytes in the rest of the message.

 ##### Unencrypted bulk writes without document sequences